mozilla/bedrock/docs/coding.rst

 ------------------

-Bedrock uses Django's built-in Migrations framework for its database migrations, and has no custom routing database routing, etc. So, no big surprises here – write things as you regularly would.
+Bedrock uses Django's built-in Migrations framework for its database migrations, and has no custom database routing, etc. So, no big surprises here – write things as you regularly would.

 *However*, as with any complex system, care needs to be taken with schema changes that drop or rename database columns.
 Due to the way the rollout process works (ask for